nzxi/multi_conv/README.md

 # Multi Conv

-Multi Conv is a terminal utility for quickly converting image and video files without fussing with online tools.
-It wraps Pillow and MoviePy to batch those one-off format changes into a tiny menu-driven CLI.
+Multi Conv is a terminal utility for quickly converting image and video files.
+It wraps Pillow and MoviePy into a tiny menu-driven CLI.

 ## Features